 - Wiley (Food Quality & Safety’s publisher) is offering $200 to qualified food scientists who participate in research interviews about challenges facing the food industry.

 There is a reason why the FSMA calls for an assessment rather than the more typically performed audit.
 Frankly, I have struggled with food industry approaches to audits used to best “measure” preparedness of food safety and food defense responsibilities, policies, and procedures, along with identification and assignment of risk/threat mitigations, as prescribed by FDA regulations.

-Most importantly, how can the industry best determine if a food facility obtains an accurate picture of their real exposure to adverse internal and external risks and threats?
+How can the industry best determine if a food facility obtains an accurate picture of their real exposure to adverse internal and external risks and threats?
 How can a food business, religiously following its food protection plans and operational implementation of these plans, have full confidence they have accomplished, in operational practice, what they are supposed to do to best protect their valued assets?
-That is, how comprehensive and committed is management to understand their risk and insist upon hazard/risk/threat assessments performed on their own site that would more accurately determine the probability, severity, and criticality of hazards and risks and effectiveness of their mitigation strategies that expose people, product, or the food facility to situations that could cause injury or death in humans or animals?
+How committed is management to want to know and understand their business risk?
+Does it insist that assessments performed within their own site use the best means accurately determine the probability, severity, and criticality of hazards and risks and their mitigation strategies that expose their people, product, or the food facility to situations that could cause serious injury or death in humans or animals?

 Food Audits and Food Assessments